Published by Carl Hedinger. Last Updated on November 25, 2023.

 Stay Close to the Beach for Less

-You can find tons of off season rentals and hotels offered at a discount during these times of year.
-You can also book a last minute stay with more ease, as demand goes down during the offseason and shoulder seasons.
-That way, you can enjoy spots like Wright Cottage Court (very family-friendly), Cavalier by the Sea (budget-friendly), and other on-the-water places to stay in The Outer Banks as we have.
+You can find tons of off-season rentals and hotels offered at a discount during these times of the year.
+You can also book a last-minute stay with more ease, as demand goes down during the offseason and shoulder seasons.

-Cooler weather means that it’s the perfect time for a hike, and The Outer Banks has plenty of paths for you to explore.
+Cooler weather means that it’s the perfect time for hiking and these Outer Banks trails are absolutely worth exploring.
 Pea Island National Wildlife Refuge and Jockeys Ridge State Park are two of the more popular spots for getting outside away from the beach.
-We’ve enjoyed strolls around those, but also Nags Head Woods, which we included in our guide to fall hiking in North Carolina.

 Note: NC Aquariums do have membership reciprocity agreements in place with participating institutions throughout the US, and more info can be found here.
 Just be sure to bring your proof of membership and ID.